AvaloniaUI/avalonia-docs/docs/reference/controls/checkbox.md

 ---
+title: CheckBox
 description: REFERENCE - Built-in Control
 ---

 import CheckBoxTwoStateScreenshot from '/img/gitbook-import/assets/checkbox1.gif';
 import CheckBoxThreeStateScreenshot from '/img/gitbook-import/assets/checkbox2.gif';

-# Check Box
+# CheckBox

-The check box control presents a Boolean value where the true value is represented using a check mark, and the false value is an empty box.
+The `CheckBox` control presents a Boolean value where the true value is represented using a check mark, and the false value is an empty box.
 The check box has an option to present a nullable Boolean, where the null value represents 'unknown' and is drawn as a shaded box.

 Click interaction toggles the value in the sequence: checked, unchecked, unknown (if three-state).